-Cody J. Smith Elizabeth and Michael Gallagher Assistant Professor
+Cody J. Smith Elizabeth and Michael Gallagher Associate Professor

 - Elizabeth and Michael Gallagher Assistant Professor, Department of Biological Sciences, Center for Stem Cells and Regenerative Medicine 2016-Present

 - Postdoctoral Fellow, Department of Biology, University of Virginia, Charlottesville VA 2012-2016

 - PhD, Cell and Developmental Biology, Vanderbilt University 2012

 - Evan L. Nichols and Cody J. Smith.
 Functional regeneration of the sensory root via axonal invasion.
 Cell Reports.
 2019. https://www.cell.com/cell-reports/fulltext/S2211-1247(19)31647-X